remnrem/luna-doc/docs/ref/annotations.md

 Produces information about the number and total duration of annotations in an EDF, at the whole-file level and optionally per-epoch.

-By default, `ANNOTS` will only show annotations that span at least one unmasked epoch.
+By default, [`ANNOTS`](annotations.md#annots) will only show annotations that span at least one unmasked epoch.
 The definition of whether or not an annotation instance is masked or not can be varied.
 Depending on the context, this can be useful to generate different types of summaries, e.g. the number of respiratory events in REM versus NREM sleep.

+<h3>Methods</h3>

+Annotation tabulation iterates over all loaded annotation classes and, for each, counts the number of discrete instances and accumulates their total duration in seconds.
+An annotation instance is considered "included" according to one of three overlap rules relative to the current epoch mask: any overlap with at least one unmasked epoch (default), complete containment within unmasked epochs, or having its start point fall within an unmasked epoch.
+Per-epoch output additionally records which annotation classes overlap each epoch, along with their individual mask status.

 <h3>Parameters</h3>